robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 This unfortunate fact messes up our nice simple rule of "one log line per message", and makes both our batch and streaming approaches more complex.
 Now when we're processing a log line, we don't immediately know whether it is the end of the message or whether the message will be continued on the next line.
 We only know that a message has ended when we process the next log line and find that a new message has started.
 Then we have to go *back* to the message that we were previously assembling, and add it to our stats and do whatever other processing we want to do on it, before resuming our parsing of our *new* message.

-(It may be possible to simplify this logic by going through the file *backwards*.
+(It may be possible to simplify this logic somewhat by going through the file *backwards*.
 Why this might help is left as an exercise for the reader)

 Nonetheless, it is entirely possible to incorporate this new logic into a streaming approach.
 Here's a reasonable, if still somewhat gnarly, attempt: